-We are proud to present this report on our Community Outreach Program that thoroughly documents our compliance with the Federal Voting Rights Act (Section 203).
+We are proud to present this updated, detailed report on our Community Outreach Program, which includes data from the 2010 elections and 2010 Census, thoroughly documenting our compliance with the Federal Voting Rights Act (Section 203).

-The Orange County Registrar of Voters Department prides itself on our proactive approach to election management.
-This includes conducting outreach activities that provide language assistance to voters and eligible citizens with little or no English proficiency.
+The Orange County Registrar of Voters Department continues to take a proactive approach to election management.
+We have created an ambitious outreach plan for the 2012 Presidential Election cycle designed to educate and engage the entire Orange County community.
+As always, our efforts will include activities that provide language assistance to voters and eligible citizens with little or no English proficiency.